workingDog/WebvrScala/README.md

 This scala façade follows the specification of the [WebVR API, Editor’s Draft, 2 December 2016](https://w3c.github.io/webvr/).

+This interface allows WebVR to be used in [Scala.js](https://www.scala-js.org/) the Scala to javascript compiler.

 See also [MDN WebVR API Docs](https://developer.mozilla.org/en-US/docs/Web/API/WebVR_API) for additional information.

 ## Inclusions